$LevyIO

 When comparing states, income tax is just one factor.
 States with no income tax often have higher property taxes (like Texas at 1.68%) or sales taxes (like Tennessee at 9.55%) to compensate.
 The total tax burden depends on your income level, homeownership status, spending habits, and specific financial situation.
 Use our state-by-state calculators above to compare your exact tax liability.

-Recent trends show many states moving toward lower and flatter income taxes.
+Recent trends show many states moving toward lower and simpler income taxes.
 Iowa dropped from a top rate of 8.53% to a flat 3.8% in 2025.
-Georgia switched from progressive to a flat 5.49% in 2024.
-Several states including Arizona, Idaho, and Montana have also adopted flat tax systems in recent years.
+Georgia switched from progressive brackets to a flat tax and current 2026 guidance uses 5.19%.
+Arizona and Idaho adopted flat systems, while Montana simplified ordinary income into two rates instead of a larger progressive table.

 Before analyzing state taxes, it is essential to understand the federal income tax system that applies to all Americans regardless of where they live.
 The United States uses a progressive federal income tax with seven brackets, meaning different portions of your income are taxed at different rates.
 A common misconception is that moving into a higher bracket means all your income is taxed at that rate.
 In reality, only the income within each bracket range is taxed at that bracket's rate.

-For the 2025 tax year (filing in 2026), the federal brackets for single filers are:
+For the 2026 tax year, the federal brackets for single filers are:

 Tax RateSingle Filer IncomeMarried Filing Jointly